 Tasks in health care are time sensitive.
 Administering medications and treatments, helping patients to eat, bathe, and use the bathroom can’t wait.
-Meanwhile, nurses need to handle changes in orders and be ready for something that often happens in a medical setting—emergencies.
+Meanwhile, licensed practical nurses need to handle changes in orders and be ready for something that often happens in a medical setting—emergencies.

 Busy days can be overwhelming, but being able to make the most of time prevent them from becoming stressful.
 Organization and time management come naturally to some people, but with practice and the right tools, they are learnable skills.

 Health care is most effective when it’s collaborative.
 Everyone an LPN works with, from the doctor and other medical staff to the patient and family, has a job to do, and the better they work together, the better the outcome.

 For licensed practical nurses, sharing a goal means staying in communication with teammates and respecting others’ professional opinions, even when they differ, for the good of the patient.
 A team spirit also helps make stressful situations more manageable, and when all team members feel valued, they do their best work.
 It’s a win for both patient and provider.

 Nurses are professionals.
 They’re responsible for their own practice, and they need to set goals for themselves and their patients.
 That requires initiative.